Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack

 \subsection{Non-IID Scenarios in FL}

-In FL, non-IID refers to significant differences in data distributions among clients~\cite{kairouzs} \cite{li2021survey} \cite{mendieta2022local}.
-This discrepancy between local data distributions in NON-IID scenarios can lead to inconsistencies between the local optima and the global optima.
+In FL, non-IID refers to significant differences in data distributions among clients~\cite{kairouzs,li2021survey,mendieta2022local}.
+This discrepancy between local data distributions in non-IID scenarios can lead to inconsistencies between the local optima and the global optima.
 This inconsistency results in a drift in local model updates, where local models move towards their own local optima which can be far from the global optima \cite{karimireddy2020scaffold}.
-Consequently, even when averaging these local models may yield a global model far from the true global optima \cite{li2020federated} \cite{wang2020federated} \cite{wang2020fednova} \cite{karimireddy2020scaffold} \cite{lee2022preservation}, especially with numerous local epochs.
-Figure~\ref{NON-IID2} illustrates this issue: while global optima align with local optima in IID scenarios. non-IID can cause the global optima to be distant from individual local optima, which is known as the client-drift phenomenon, leading to slow and unstable convergence in the FL training process.
+Consequently, averaging these local models may yield a global model far from the true global optima \cite{li2020federated,wang2020federated,wang2020fednova,karimireddy2020scaffold,lee2022preservation}, especially with numerous local epochs.
+As shown in Figure~\ref{NON-IID2}, while the global optima aligns with the local optima in IID scenarios, non-IID can cause the global optima to be distant from individual local optima, which is known as the \textit{client-drift} phenomenon, leading to slow and unstable convergence in the FL training process.

-\textbf{SCAFFOLD.} Several FL algorithms have been proposed to address the above challenges, with SCAFFOLD~\cite{karimireddy2020scaffold} being the most practical solution.
+\textbf{Scaffold.} Several FL algorithms have been proposed to address the above challenges, with Scaffold~\cite{karimireddy2020scaffold} being the most practical solution.
 It tackles the client-drift problem through the control variates (variance reduction techniques) for both the server and the clients.
-These control variates estimate the update direction of the global model and local client models and serve to correct local updates based on the drift, thereby mitigating the divergence between local and global optima.
-Therefore, we mainly focus on designing backdoor attacks targeting scaffold federated learning (SFL) in this paper.
+These control variates estimate the update direction of the global model and local client models and serve to correct local updates based on the drift, thereby mitigating the divergence between local and global optima (Alg.~\ref{SFL}).
+In this paper, we mainly focus on designing backdoor attacks targeting SFL.